bomanaps/zeam/pkgs/metrics/README.md

 ./zig-out/bin/zeam generate_prometheus_config --metricsPort 8080
 ```

-This creates a `prometheus.yml` file in `pkgs/metrics/prometheus/` configured to scrape both the Prometheus server itself and the `zeam` application.
+By default, this creates a `prometheus.yml` file in your current directory.
+When run from the root of the `zeam` repository, it automatically places the file in `pkgs/metrics/prometheus/` to support the local Docker Compose setup.

 Run Prometheus and Grafana using Docker Compose from the metrics folder: